 This is a little “bare-bones” website from a homebrewer’s point of view.
-The site houses many thoughts on beer, homebrewing, home-brewers, and commercial beers & brewers.
+The site hosts many thoughts on beer, homebrewing, home-brewers, and commercial beers & brewers.
 I’m an old guy and creating a web site has not been my easiest challenge to date but it has been interesting.

 Some articles are gleaned from brewing trade newsletters and technical journals from 60 to 100+ years ago.
 They still offer many insights on beer and brewing.
 Keep in mind that chemistry, biochemistry, physics, and microbiology don’t change over the years.
-However, science discovers new things on a regular basis which gives us a better understanding of what actually happens during the brewing process and dispels some notions we’ve had in the past.
+However, science fine-tunes and discovers new things on a regular basis which gives us a better understanding of what actually happens during the brewing process and dispels some notions we’ve had in the past.

 Some of these articles appeared in the HopLine newsletter of Crescent City Homebrewers.
 The club was formed in 1978.
 It is one of the oldest homebrew clubs in the Gulf South.
 We meet at Deutsches Haus in New Orleans, La.
 In the articles you may find references to CCH (Crescent City Homebrewers) aka “the club”, and Brew Offs (50 gallon club brews).
 There are articles on this site which explain everything in better detail.